mehratif1/credit-risk-classification/README.md

 The dataset is related to loans and includes various financial information about borrowers as follows:

-loan_size: The amount of the loan requested by the borrower.
+# loan_size: The amount of the loan requested by the borrower.<br>
-interest_rate: The interest rate associated with the loan.
+# interest_rate: The interest rate associated with the loan.
 borrower_income: The income of the borrower.
 debt_to_income: The ratio of the borrower's debt to their income.
 num_of_accounts: The number of accounts the borrower has.